 The Winter Festival Beacon – Every year since the millennium, December through to March, the Tower has again become a powerful beacon of light.
 The colours and effects are different every year, maybe a random searchlight or giant white star.

-Town Tribute to the NHS – This year, 2020, the beacon (photo) is staying on beyond the end of March and bathed in blue light.
-A token of gratitude from the town of Faringdon for our front-line NHS staff during the Coronavirus pandemic when the whole country, and most of the world was locked down for over 3 months.
+Town Tribute to the NHS – In 2020, the giant white star (photo) stayed on beyond the end of March and into the following year.
+For a few(?) nights the tower was also bathed in blue light.
+A token of gratitude from the town of Faringdon for our front-line NHS staff during the Coronavirus pandemic when the whole country, and most of the world was locked down, off and on, well into the following year.